oat-sa/taohub-articles/forge/TAO-3-0.md

 ### Data Rights Access Management

-\
 Computer based assessment project involve several stakeholders, the resources, items, tests are designed and authored sometimes collaboratively.
 In addition to the authentication system, a fine grained control access should be added so that resources or information access (read, write, delete, create) may be set considering specific groups of users or roles.

-Two different approaches could be considered :<br/>
+Two different approaches could be considered :

-- Rights access at resource level, considering access control on an item globally for instance.<br/>
+- Rights access at resource level, considering access control on an item globally for instance.

 - Rights access at knowledge level, considering access control on every knowledge defined (every meta-data)

 Rights Management System Prevent users of the back office from accessing data they are not authorized.
 Design and implement a rights management layer on Generis.
-See [Generis Overview](documentation-for-core-components/generis-overview.md)<br/>
+See [Generis Overview](documentation-for-core-components/generis-overview.md)

 This will allow users to share and restrict access to any resource with other TAO users based on user identification and groups users belong to.
-This functionality is strongly needed since TAO could be distributed and allows sharing of resources across the web. triple(S,P,O). –<br/>
+This functionality is strongly needed since TAO could be distributed and allows sharing of resources across the web. triple(S,P,O). –> utriple(S,P,O,U).
-> utriple(S,P,O,U).<br/>

-}}

 Migration Guidelines
 --------------------